 Digoxin is primarily cleared from the body by the kidneys.
 If you have kidney problems, your healthcare provider may want to monitor kidney function and blood potassium levels since kidney dysfunction and low levels of potassium can result in symptoms of digoxin toxicity.

 People with a certain type of irregular heartbeat called atrial fibrillation are advised not to take digoxin as it may increase their risk of dying.

 In cases where toxic levels of digoxin are found, a healthcare practitioner may administer a specialized antidote (digoxin immune FAB) to reverse the effects of the digoxin.

 Digoxin is prescribed to treat heart failure, a long-term, chronic condition.
 It will not cure heart failure but will help to control it.
 You may have to take digoxin — and have tests to monitor its level in the blood — for the rest of your life.

 Your primary care provider may order the test, but a cardiologist may also monitor levels of digoxin in your blood.

 Timing of the digoxin blood test is important because if the sample is drawn too soon after a dose, the results of the test may be erroneously high and will show a toxic level when that is not the case.
+Typically, a blood sample should be drawn 6-8 hours after a dose.
 Many times, the blood sample will be drawn just before the next dose is to be taken.